thaichihien/HCMUS-AI-PROJECT-1-The-Searching-Algorithms/README.md

 ## Custom style

-You can change colors, tutle icon at _visualization.py_
+You can change colors, turtle icon at _visualization.py_

 ## Usage